Why Proactive Rest is a Great Strategy for Neurodiverse Women

 Connect with fellow neurodivergent entrepreneurs or supportive peers.
 Share experiences and strategies for managing energy.
 Establish accountability partnerships to help each other stay aligned with your rest and self-care goals.

-It's essential to recognize that prioritising self-enforced rest is not about abandoning ambition but about embracing a balanced approach that honours your neurodivergent needs and sensitivities.
+It's essential to recognise that prioritising self-enforced rest is not about abandoning ambition but about embracing a balanced approach that honours your neurodivergent needs and sensitivities.

 Navigating the challenges of entrepreneurship while managing the unique demands of a neurodivergent life requires an intentional effort to step back, recharge, and refocus.
 By integrating self-enforced rest into your routine, you're not just preventing burnout but unlocking a more sustainable path to success and fulfilment in your business.